Welcome to the Homemade Chinese Soups Website

 Stay in touch

-I know some repeat visitors have difficulties trying to find my site again since it was pushed down the Google search result list by new-comers.
-If you think my site is going to become useful again somewhere in the future, stay in touch in the following ways:
+I know some visitors have difficulties finding my site again.
+If you think my site is going to become useful again somewhere in the future, do stay in touch in the following ways:

-- Subscribe to my updates using the subscription box located somewhere on the right sidebar.
-You can opt for email updates or add the RSS feed to your favourite feed reader.
-I highly recommend feedly
+- Subscribe to my updates using the email subscription box located somewhere on the right sidebar.

 - Bookmark this website.